 Trade Agreements: The U.S. and Ghana signed a Trade & Investment Framework Agreement (TIFA) in 1999.
 The fifth U.S.-Ghanaian TIFA Council Meeting was held in January 2008.
 Later that year, the United States and Mauritius launched bilateral investment treaty negotiations.
 That year, the U.S. and Ghana also opened exploratory discussions on the possibility of negotiating a bilateral investment treaty (BIT).

-U.S. foreign direct investment (FDI) in Ghana (stock) was $3.6 billion in 2013 (latest data available), a .5% decrease from 2012.
+U.S. foreign direct investment (FDI) in Ghana (stock) was $1.3 billion in 2022, a 10.1 percent decrease from 2021.

 NOTE: No services trade data with Ghana are available.